londailey6937/QuillPilot-Web/docs/QUICK_START.md

 1. ✅ Clone/copy the files
 2. ✅ Install recharts
-3. ✅ Import Tome IQ into your app
+3. ✅ Import Quill Pilot into your app
 4. ✅ Users can start analyzing!

 For advanced usage, see the [full README](./README.md).